zone117x/node-cryptonote-pool/README.md

             "stepDown": 3, //Increase trust probability percent this much with each valid share "threshold": 10, //Amount of valid shares required before trusting begins "penalty": 30 //Upon breaking trust require this many valid share before re-trusting },

-        /* Only used with old http protocol and only works with the simpleminer. */ "longPolling": {
-            "enabled": true,
-            "timeout": 8500
-        },

         /* If under low-diff share attack we can ban their IP to reduce system/network load. */